fridaysystems/inventory-presser/readme.txt

 == Upgrade Notice ==

 = 14.0.0 =
 Integrates WP All Import to allow CSV feed imports.
+Integrates Contact Form 7 to add a [invp_vehicle] form tag.
 Improves [invp_single_vehicle] output and adds a filter `invp_single_sections` to allow customization.
+Removes all deprecated methods and constants, all of which have replacements.
+Removes the [iframe] shortcode that was replaced by [invp_iframe].

 = 13.8.2 =
 Changes the slider widget to show only 2 vehicles at a time on smaller devices.
 Bug fixes.
 Increases compatibility with inventory photos that were inserted by other services and do not have sequence numbers saved in post meta.
 Relies on the post_date for photo sequence when our meta key is not found.